 When is this all supposed to take place?

-The EcoInnovation District plan will be developed over the next year and a half, with a great deal of public interaction over that time period.
+The EcoInnovation District plan will be developed from Fall 2015 until early 2017, with a great deal of public interaction over that time period.
 Of course, there will be traditional neighborhood meetings, but we will also be employing many other methods of community engagement, such as social media, focus groups, one-on-one interviews, pop-up events, and more.
-The public interaction phase of the plan will launch with a kick-off event in February 2016--stay tuned for more info.
+The public interaction phase of the plan launched with a kick-off event in February 2016--stay tuned for more info about future events.